Career Paths in Psychology to Help You Get Started

 While many helping professions within psychology require these traits, some positions utilize different skills.

-“If you prefer working with numbers, research gives you a chance to contribute to the overall field and help people through this expanded knowledge,” said Barb Lesniak, associate dean of social sciences programs at SNHU.
+“If you prefer working with numbers, research gives you a chance to contribute to the overall field and help people through this expanded knowledge,” said Dr. Barb Lesniak, executive director of social sciences programs at SNHU with 15 years of experience as a counselor.

-With diverse opportunities in the field, she said psychology allows you to play to your strengths.
+With diverse opportunities in the field, Lesniak said psychology allows you to play to your strengths.

 Informing a prospective employer that you intend to pursue a degree in psychology might be enough to get your foot in the door for an entry-level psychology role, Garrin said.